hobbes1069/node-red-contrib-jetson-gpio/README.md

         npm i node-red-contrib-jetson-gpio

-The sysfs interface has been deprecated since kernel 4.8 and Fedora aarch64 is compiled without it.
-Use gpiod instead.
+The sysfs interface for GPIO has been deprecated since kernel 4.8 and Fedora aarch64 is compiled without it.
+Use libgpiod instead.
 See: https://fedoraproject.org/wiki/Architectures/ARM/gpio for more information.

-	sudo dnf install libgpiod-utils python3-libgpiod
+	sudo dnf install libgpiod-utils

+Or on DEB systems:

+	sudo apt install gpiod

 ## Usage